john-j-oneill/ServoSwerve/README.md

 # ServoSwerve
-Central location for 3D Printed FTC Robot Project
+A 3D Printed FTC Robot Project

 # Concept
 This is a hobby project, trying to bring swerve-drive, which is popular in FRC robots, to an FTC-legal robot.
 It also uses only 4 motors and 4 servos, allowing for additional motors for other mechanisms.
 Additionally, the idea of the project was to use as much 3D printing as possible, and otherwise cheap components.
 The servos used in the prototype are cheap and have no feedback, but they could be upgraded to more powerful and/or more capable options.